 The Quick Version: Six and a half years ago, the enemy of God violently attacked my son and our family.
 Oh yeah, I just said that!
 I’m not in a mood today to soften words or make anything sound better than it is.

-Side Note: Sometimes when God gives you a promise, you might have to hold onto it alone.
+Side Note: When God gives you a promise, you might have to hold onto it alone.

 Currently, Carson spends every day in bed with pain, and is dependent on IV nutrition.
 But today he isn’t the subject matter.